Optimal Specle Print File Creation Guide

 Never ‘scale up’ your images in InDesign, as you will likely run into resolution issues, always scale down.

 If you haven't been using special versions of logos for Newsprint, then you won't have to worry about this step.
-Just continue as you are!

-If however you have been using a particular CMYK makeup for brand colours for newsprint, then you should revert to using the 'master' version of that colour or logo.
+If, however, you have been using a particular CMYK makeup for brand colours for newsprint, then you should revert to using the 'master' version of that colour or logo.
 All of your CMYK brand colours and vector artwork should be prepared using the default CMYK working space you have been using in Photoshop in InDesign.
-You'll most likely have a version you use for magazines, leaflets, or brochures, you should use this version of your brand colour in all layouts.
+You'll most likely have a version you use for magazines, leaflets, or brochures, and you should use this version of your brand colour in all layouts.
 Specle Colour will attempt to maintain the number of plates used in vector colours but will slightly adjust the colour balance for the output profile.
 You brand colours will remain clean and crisp.

 Exporting to PDF/X-4 maintains transparency and RGB elements.
 Specle Colour automatically flattens the file and converts colour of both CMYK vector elements and RGB images to the publication profile.
 Specle Colour can also handle spot colour conversion reliably when the transparency is maintained in the file.